Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Inference About Trial-Level Surrogacy of the Estimated Surrogate Index

-In this section, we discuss inference about data-adaptive target parameters.
-We first introduce general notation that is not specific to the MA framework (because the theoretical results are not specific to the MA framework).
-Second, we discuss known results for general data-adaptive target parameters and complement these results with a new theorem that provides conditions under which asymptotically valid inference is possible about data-adaptive target parameters that can be defined as the root of an estimating function with no nuisance parameters.
-Finally, we discuss the implications for the MA framework and the estimated surrogate index.
+In this section, we discuss inference for data-adaptive target parameters, with particular focus on $\Psi^{g_N}$.
+We first introduce general notation that is not specific to the MA framework and summarize relevant existing results.
+We then apply these results, together with a new technical theorem in Appendix \ref{appendix:discussion-conditions-theorem-bootstrap-for-data-adaptive-estimands}, to the MA framework and the estimated surrogate index.